alpaka-group/vikunja/docs/source/basic/installation.rst

    alpaka_add_executable(${CMAKE_PROJECT_NAME} main.cpp)
    target_link_libraries(${CMAKE_PROJECT_NAME} PRIVATE vikunja::vikunja)

-At the cmake configuration time of your project, you need to enable at least on alpaka accelerator to execute a vikunja function on a processor.
-The accelerators are enabled via the cmake argument ``-DALPAKA_ACC_<...>_ENABLE=ON``.
+During configuration you need to enable at least one alpaka accelerator to execute a vikunja function on a processor.
+The accelerators are enabled by the CMake argument ``-DALPAKA_ACC_<...>_ENABLE=ON``.
 All existing accelerators can be found `here <https://alpaka.readthedocs.io/en/latest/advanced/cmake.html>`_.

 .. code-block:: bash